farhiongit/message-in-the-bottle/README.md

     This condition (returned value equal to 0) should be handled by the receivers to detect the end of communication between threads (end of reception of data from the bottle).

-- If there is data to receive (and even if the bottle has been closed in the meantime), `bottle_recv` receives a *message* from the bottle
+- If there is data to receive (and even if the bottle has been closed in the meantime), `bottle_recv` receives a *message* from the bottle and returns 1 immediately.
-  (it modifies the value of the second argument *message* passed by *"reference"*) and returns 1 immediately.

   Messages are received in the **exact order** they have been sent, whatever the capacity of the buffer defined by `bottle_create`.